luigilatorre/Air-Quality-Analysis-Lombardy-Region/README.md

 ```python
 sns.lineplot(df_no2.loc[df_no2.station_name.eq('Milano v.Marche')], x='month', y='value', hue='year')
 ```

+## Advanced Analysis

+This section could include more sophisticated analytical techniques such as:
+- Correlation analysis between different pollutants
+- Time series forecasting of pollution levels
+- Geospatial analysis of pollution distribution

+## Conclusions and Recommendations

+Based on our analysis, we can draw conclusions about:
+- Seasonal patterns in air pollution
+- Geographical hotspots of pollution
+- Effectiveness of current air quality monitoring

+Recommendations for air purifier placement and operation:
+- Optimal locations based on pollution levels
+- Seasonal operational schedules
+- Integration with real-time air quality data

+Future work could include:
+- Integrating weather data to model the impact of meteorological conditions on pollution levels
+- Developing predictive models for air quality
+- Expanding the analysis to include other regions for comparison

 This analysis provides insights into NO2 pollution patterns, helping to determine the most effective locations and times for air purifier operation in the Lombardy region.